concur/developer.concur.com/src/api-guides/travel/hotelservice2/faq.markdown

 Q: What is the maximum value possible for `Distance` and `DistanceMax`?

-A: Concur can be configured to allow up to 100 mile search radius.
+A: SAP Concur can be configured to allow up to a 100 mile search radius.

 ***